 I hestitated not knowing exact ly what to say but I asked uncer-tainly, "Mother, can - can I tell you a story tonight?"
 "Story about what, son?"
 "A story from this book.
 See?
-This one," I answered holding up my McGuffey's Reader.
-Mother looked incredulous and unbelieving.
+This one," I answered hold-ing up my McGuffey's Reader.
+Mother looked incredulous and unbelieving and unbelieving.

-"You mean there is a story that thing?" she asked with a in that thing?' grimace on her face.
+"You mean there is a story in that thing?" she asked with a grimace on her face.
 "I think what you're really after is an ex-cuse to eat with us tonight."